-Healthy, ready made soups or snacks like almonds, cheese, boiled egg, salads, cut up fruit etc are great.
+Healthy, ready made soups or snacks like almonds, cheese, boiled egg, salads (with a good amount of protein in them to help her feel full) are all great.

-Eating paleo or LCHF (low carb, high fat) is a great way to eat.
+Eating paleo or low carb is a great way to eat.

 If she seems particularly tired (despite expected tiredness from lack of sleep), it’s worth getting her iron levels checked, especially if she had a traumatic birth or lost a fair bit of blood.